Conowingo Bridge: History

 This crossing was an important link between Maryland and northern states in the 19th century.
-During the American Civil War it was guarded on its southern approach and some of the bridge decking removed to prevent surreptitious crossing.
+During the American Civil War, it was guarded on its southern approach, and some of the bridge decking was removed to prevent surreptitious crossing.

 On June 6, 1907, "firebugs" set fire to the 1859 bridge using kerosene.
 About three-quarters of a mile of it burned.
 The bridge was rebuilt as a steel structure in 1909.
-In 1911 the state of Maryland bought the bridge and ended the tolls.
+In 1911, the state of Maryland bought the bridge and ended the tolls.

-With the completion of the dam in 1928 both the town and the crossing were relocated due to the rising waters impounded by the dam.
+With the dam's completion in 1928, both the town and the crossing were relocated due to the rising waters impounded by the dam.
 The road crossing moved to the top of the dam.
 The bridge was then destroyed by blasting gelatin.